 The word “handle” is a generic term used within the DOA to refer to a DO identifier.
 The more formal term is “digital object identifier.”
 In the late 1990s, a group of publishers formed the International DOI Foundation (IDF).
 The IDF branded their use of handles as DOIs and added additional features to create what they call the DOI System.
 DOI is a trademark of the IDF.
 So while all DOIs are handles, all handles are not DOIs.

 CNRI founded the DONA Foundation (“DONA”) in Geneva, Switzerland on January 20, 2014.
-As set forth in the DONA Statutes, the purpose of DONA is the management, software development and other strategic services for the technical coordination, evolution, application and other use in the public interest around the world of the DOA, with a mission to promote interoperability across heterogeneous information systems.
+As set forth in the DONA Statutes, the purpose of DONA is to provide management, software development, and other strategic services for the technical coordination, evolution, application, and other use in the public interest around the world of the DOA, with a mission to promote interoperability across heterogeneous information systems.
 Within its purpose, DONA is responsible for the overall administration and stable operation of the GHR.

 The DONA Foundation has now assumed overall responsibility for the evolution of the DOA, including its core components, and for the development and deployment of reference software implementations of these components, where appropriate.
-There may also be software developed by DONA working with other organizations to enable interoperability with different information systems in the future.
-This will be accomplished by first focusing on documentation to update earlier informational RFCs (3650, 3651 and 3652) published by the IETF, and to update the digital object interface protocol previously made available by CNRI (and now described in ITU-T Recommendation X.1255 as the “digital entity interface protocol”).
-In addition, DONA will provide a technical manual for the installation of certain implementations of DOA components, starting with local handle system software for use by MPAs.
-The MPAs may also release compatible implementations of their own.
+There may also be software, developed by DONA in collaboration with other organizations, which will enable interoperability with different information systems in the future.
+DONA released the DO-IRP v3.0 Specification as a companion to the Digital Object Interface Protocol previously made available by CNRI (also described in ITU-T Recommendation X.1255 as the “digital entity interface protocol”).
+DO-IRP v3.0 is a replacement for the three RFC's (3650, 3651, and 3652) previously published by the IETF.

 There is no present intent to add semantic capabilities to digital object identifiers; however, the DO Registry/Repository components make use of keywords and other search mechanisms that are usually based on the information represented in digital form and structured as a DO, in particular information contained in metadata registries.